ALFA-PM/AI_Gymnasium/README.md

 - `main.py`: Contains all functions and the main routine for executing the Q-Learning algorithm.
 - `README.md`: Provides project details and usage instructions.

-## Contributing
-Feel free to contribute to this project.
-You can do so by forking the repository and submitting a pull request with your proposed changes.